Coming of Age in Samoa: Samoan life and education

 Mead begins with the description of a typical idyllic day in Samoa.
 She then describes child education, starting with the birth of children, which is celebrated with a lengthy ritual feast.
-After birth, however, Mead describes how children are mostly ignored, for girl children sometimes explicitly ritually ignored, after birth up to puberty.
+After birth, however, Mead describes how children are mostly ignored -- with girl children sometimes explicitly ritually ignored -- after birth up to puberty.
 She describes the various methods of disciplining children.
 Most involve some sort of corporal punishment, such as hitting with hands, palm fronds, or shells.
 However, the punishment is mostly ritualistic and not meant to inflict serious harm.
 Children are expected to contribute meaningful work from a very early age.
 Initially, young children of both sexes help to care for infants.
 As the children grow older, however, the education of the boys shifts to fishing, while the girls focus more on child care.
 However, the concept of age for the Samoans is not the same as in the West.
-Samoans do not keep track of birth days, and they judge maturity not on actual number of years alive, but rather on the outward physical changes in the child.
+Samoans do not keep track of birthdays, and they judge maturity not on actual number of years alive, but rather on the outward physical changes in the child.

 For the adolescent girls, status is primarily a question of whom they will marry.
 Mead also describes adolescence and the time before marriage as the high point of a Samoan girl's life: "But the seventeen year old girl does not wish to marry – not yet.
 It is better to live as a girl with no responsibility, and a rich variety of experience.
 This is the best period of her life."

 Samoan household

 The next section describes the structure of a Samoan village: "a Samoan village is made up of some thirty to forty households, each of which is presided over by a head man".
 Each household is an extended family including widows and widowers.
 The household shares houses communally: each household has several houses but no members have an ownership or permanent residence of any specific building.
 The houses may not all be within the same part of the village.

 The head man of the household has ultimate authority over the group.
 Mead describes how the extended family provides security and safety for Samoan children.
 Children are likely to be near relatives no matter where they are, and any child that is missing will be found quite rapidly.
 The household also provides freedom for children including girls.
 According to Mead, if a girl is unhappy with the particular relatives she happens to live with, she can always simply move to a different home within the same household.
-Mead also describes the various and fairly complex status relations which are a combination of factors such as a role in the household, the household's status within the village, the age of the individual, etc. There are also many rules of etiquette for requesting and granting favors.
+Mead also describes the various and fairly complex status relations which entail a combination of factors such as a role in the household, the household's status within the village, the age of the individual, etc. There are also many rules of etiquette for requesting and granting favors.